Breakthrough/PySceneDetect/docs/reference/creating-new-scene-detectors.md

     def post_process(self, scene_list):
         pass
 ```

+See the actual `scenedetect/scene_detector.py` source file for specific details.
+Alternatively, you can call `help(SceneDetector)` from a Python REPL.
+For examples of actual detection algorithm implementations, see the source files in the `scenedetect/detectors/` directory (e.g. `threshold_detector.py`, `content_detector.py`).

 Processing is done by calling the `process_frame(...)` function for all frames in the video, followed by `post_process(...)` (optional) after the final frame.
 Scene cuts are detected and added to the passed list object in both cases.